 By the way, every so often I take part of my retirement check and purchase some Grey Goose L’Orange.
 That’s a smooth TomTini option, also.

 My recipes aren’t quite as complicated or sophisticated as Tracy’s.

 2 1/2 Ounces ABSOLUT (or your favorite Citron Vodka)

 1/2 – 1 ounce Cointreau, depending on how strong you’d like it (Triple Sec can be substituted in a pinch or if you want to save money)

 1 Orange, either a slice or a twist

 Fill Cocktail Shaker full of ice (I bet you see where I’m going with this).
 Add vodka and Cointreau.
 Although it may stir up controversy, I shake my martinis.
 Strain into a glass.
-Put a slice of orange on the rim of the glass, and then squeeze the juice into the martini just before imbibing.
-And/or garnish with a twist.
+Put a slice of orange on the rim of the glass, and then squeeze the juice into the martini just before imbibing and garnish with a twist.
 Perfect for a weekend (now that I am retired, my weekends usually last about 365 days).
-Change amount to taste (I’ve been known to accidentally pour three ounces of vodka).
+Change the amount based on your taste (I’ve been known to accidentally pour three ounces of vodka).